“We work to people’s strengths to bolster their confidence and nurture the best in them.”

 “Level 2 position gives the opportunity to experience a lot of the lead practitioner’s responsibilities, such as management skills, but it is done in a supportive environment,” says Michael.
 “So, a number of times Elysia would have experienced these situations but would always have a lead practitioner around for support.
 She has now got to the stage where she can handle these situations independently and that’s a great skill to have for when she decides to become a lead practitioner.
 I think that is one of the strongest selling points of Lincolnshire for me.”

-But it’s not always about becoming a manager or leader as some team members are able to develop and become experienced social worker or CCOs with the right support within LCC.
+But it’s not always about becoming a manager or leader as some team members are able to develop and become experienced social worker or non-qualified roles such as community care officers (CCOs) with the right support within LCC.

 Growing your own